 Radius is certainly rough around the edges.
 It’s the kind of film where the limited budget and tight shooting schedule show through, and the acting can be a little erratic.
 Klattenhoff and Sullivan are at their strongest during the film’s faster-paced action sequences, where they bring across the desperation of their situation.
 But they’re both guilty of occasionally falling into a flat, strident affect that’s more suitable to a TV crime drama than a theatrical film.
 Some of the eventual reveals seem melodramatic, even soap operatic.
 The film’s final moments are rushed, and the ending is startlingly abrupt, with no time for reflection.

 In spite of the body count and some grim, heart-in-mouth action situations, it’s free of sex, gore, and all sorts of other stuff that merits content warnings these days.
 But kids aren’t likely to get much out of it.
 Call it PG-13 just to keep yelling children out of the theater.

 At Fantastic Fest, the filmmakers said Radius will have a limited theatrical release on November 9th, and will appear on streaming services and Netflix on the same day.

 The movie is online and reported below, Use the alert button to get notified when higher quality versions are available.

 Is Radius available online?
 Yes.
 Reports of pirated torrents and streams are available below.

-When will Radius be available on digital platforms like iTunes or Amazon?
-As of now, there's no release data announced.
+When will Radius be available on digital platforms like iTunes, Amazon or Apple+?
+As of now, there's no release date announced.
 This includes iTunes, Amazon, Blu-Ray and DVD.